-The Factor G is based upon DOM's analysis of nursing home expenditures per beneficiary for FY 2010 and the first year is based upon the analysis.
-The specific nursing home expenditures analyzed are actual paid claims per Medicaid beneficiary.
-Every year after is projected using a 2% inflation rate.
+The Factor G is based upon DOM's analysis of nursing home expenditures for FY2015.
+The specific nursing home expenditures analyzed were actual paid claims per Medicaid beneficiary in a nursing facility, including elderly and disabled individuals with a similar average length of stay.
+Every year after was adjusted based on a 2.6% average projected CPI.